varshith999/varshith999/README.md

 - **Name:** G SAI VARSHITH
 - **Pronouns:** He/Him
-- **Age:** 20 years old
+- **Age:** 19 years old
 - **Current Education:** 3rd year B.Tech in Computer Science and Engineering
 - **Institution:** SRM Institute of Science and Technology, Kattankulathur Campus

 ## About Me
   Hello!
-I'm G SAI VARSHITH, a 20-year-old student pursuing a Bachelor's degree in Computer Science and Engineering.
-I'm passionate about web development and have set my sights on becoming a full-stack developer.
+I'm G SAI VARSHITH, a 19-year-old student pursuing a Bachelor's degree in Computer Science and Engineering.
+I'm passionate about web development and AI & ML.
   Here's a bit more about me:

-👀 **Interests:** My primary area of interest is web development.
+👀 **Interests:** My primary area of interest is projects related AI & ML and web development.
 I enjoy creating interactive and user-friendly websites and applications.
-I'm interested in web development, coding, and exploring new technologies.
+I'm interested in projects related Ai & Ml and web development, coding, and exploring new technologies.

 🌱 I'm currently learning and growing my skills in various programming languages and frameworks.